cybearl/celk/README.md

 </p>

 ### Introduction
+This project intends to offer a simple and efficient way to generate Bitcoin and Ethereum addresses with the goal of brute-forcing them (after a few thousand years lol).

-The goal that I have, is to build a dual (Xeon | Epyc)-based home server, and to run this project on it for years (or decades lol) to see if I can brute-force some addresses, of course, it's almost impossible but who knows, maybe I'll be lucky.
+The goal being to eventually build a dual (Xeon | Epyc)-based home server, and to run this project on it for years (or decades lol) to see if luck is on my side.

 ### Performances
 Benchmark environment: